felixBenicourt/k_launcher/README.md

     -w, --switch : switch the package to the local version.
     -r, --release : chosen LOCAL package to release.
     -pr, --prod_release : chosen version of the package to release on PROD.
+    -vs, --vs_code : launch vs code with the path and package.

 Example Launch Commands:
     python k_launcher_rez.py --info